Partition sum of thermal, under-constrained systems: Stiff-spring limit ( ki=infty )

 In this subsection, we so far discussed the infinitesimal zero modes at the transition point, $\varepsilon=0$.
 However, the situation changes as soon as we move away from the transition point.
 We illustrate this this in Fig.~\ref{fig:counting examples}, where we show a few examples for $N_\mathrm{1st}^\ast=1,\dots,3$.
 As soon as we apply isotropic compression, $\varepsilon<0$ (while formally keeping $\gamma=0$), exactly $N_\mathrm{1st}^\ast-1$ of the first-order zero modes turn into mechanisms.
 The remaining first-order zero mode ceases to be an infinitesimal zero mode for $\varepsilon<0$.
-Indeed, the number of infinitesimal zero modes needs to decrease by one, since the SSS that existed at $\varepsilon=0$ disappears for $\varepsilon<0$ (compare Eq.~\eqref{eq:N0}).
+Together with this disappearing infinitesimal zero mode, the SSS that existed at $\varepsilon=0$ disappears for $\varepsilon<0$ (compare Eq.~\eqref{eq:N0}).